Struggling Flyers fire general manager Ron Hextall

 His ouster could be tied in to his steadfast support of Hakstol, the coach he hired with no NHL experience out of North Dakota in 2015.
 The move stunned the NHL and Hextall seemingly staked his career on Hakstol handling the grind of coaching in pressure-packed Philadelphia.

-The Flyers haven't won a championship since capturing Stanley Cups in 1974 and 1975.
+The Flyers haven't won a championship since the Stanley Cups of 1974 and 1975.
 They have reached the Finals and lost six times over that span.

 Hextall had wanted to ease off the franchise's win-now mode that had been a hallmark since the 1970s under late owner Ed Snider.
 Hextall inherited a salary cap mess from Holmgren, his predecessor, and inherited a talented nucleus of stars that included Claude Giroux, Wayne Simmonds and Jake Voracek.